How It All Started

 How I apply it: Use a textured cotton pad and a small, circular motion to lightly apply around the entire face.
 I also sweep this across my eyelids and lash line to remove any lingering bits of makeup.
 Let dry/absorb before proceeding to the next step.

 Where to buy: Purchase in person at SkinFood stores or online through their Korean site.
 The serum + cotton pad combo pack that comes with really nicely textured cotton pads retails for ₩24,000.
 Annoyingly, the cotton pads will run out long before the product so check out Olive Young if you need more to tide you over–they sell textured ones there that I’ve kind of grown to prefer!

 Why I use it: This toning mist has only 0.1% of its AHA (glycolic acid) and BHA (betaine salicylate) respectively, so I don’t feel the need to wash it off my skin like the other chemical peelers.
 It helps prevent additional milia from forming and keeps my skin self-exfoliating properly.

 How I apply it: Hold away from face and mist evenly over skin.
-Let product absorb naturally until completely dry.
+Let product absorb naturally, without touching your face, until completely dry.